teehee08/Crop-Recommender-System/README.md

 - Lessons that we can learn from it:

-      Looking at the histogram and violinplot:
+      Looking at the histogram and violinplot respectively:

           1. The "Temperature" variable, it somewhat follows a normal distribution.